ryanschofield9/Rob599_Project/README.md

 In _init_.py, the model path is an absolute path.
 This path will need to change to the path on your computer to run it correctly.

 ## Launch files
 There are two launch files in the launch folder.
 The service.launch.py file is the one that is used for this project.
-It launchs the move with service's set up to change the speed of the arm and the stopping distance to the apple.
+It launchs the move with services set up to change the speed of the arm and the stopping distance to the apple.
 The other launch file move.launch.py has parameters that controllers the speed and stopping distance, instead of the services.

 ## Running with Simulation
 To run the code with simulation, the UR5 drivers and moveit2 need to be installed.
 Otherwise, the launch file can be run and the messages showing speed being published can show how the system is working.